asdegoyeneche/ROAR/index.md

 ![Lane Detection](images/lane_detection.png)

 The lane detector takes the images captured by the front RGB and depth camera as input and calculates the 3-D world coordinates of the left lane, right lane, and lane center in sight.
-At each time step, the procedure of ltane detection algorithm is as follows:
+At each time step, the procedure of lane detection algorithm is as follows:

 - Converts the original RGB image to a grayscale image.
 - Calculates the canny edges of the image.